 Fast forward to today, the trend of fresh food and fresh snacking is continuing to grow as consumers are becoming increasingly aware of what is going in their food and what they are putting in their bodies.

 A Refrigerated Protein Bar With No Chemical Preservatives, Just Honey

-The core reason the Keith Family turned to honey when formulating the original Perfect Bar recipe 13 years ago was for its sweetness.
+The core reason the Keith Family turned to honey when formulating the original Perfect Bar recipe nearly 18 years ago was for its sweetness.
 Honey was always around the Keith household growing up.
-Leigh Keith, President and Co-Founder of Perfect Bar, tells us that her mom still keeps a 5-gallon bucket of honey around the house.
+Leigh Keith, Co-Founder of Perfect Bar, tells us that her mom still keeps a 5-gallon bucket of honey around the house.
 Honey, a naturally derived sugar, is slow-burning, causing a lower and slower rise in blood sugar which pairs perfectly ( if we do say so ourselves) with all the good-for-you fats in our bars, like nut butters and oils, and keeps them working in cohesion.

 Which brings us to the second and equally important reason why the Keiths chose honey — to act as a binder for the blend of whole food ingredients.
 The mixture of dried fruits, vegetables and freshly ground nut butter made for a delicious and nutritious protein bar but was in need of something to hold it all together.
 That’s where honey comes in.
 It acts as both a sweetener and a binder working in conjunction with the cold of the refrigeration, which spares our refrigerated protein bars from needing any preservatives or emulsifiers.
 So without honey, Perfect Bar would quite literally fall apart and not be that creamy, cookie-dough texture our fans love so much.

 This Refrigerated Protein Bar Is Ready For Life On The Go